-On a Thursday evening last year, I found myself at a Mazda dealership in Toronto.
-My partner and I had taken one of their CX-5s for a test drive around 7:30 that night, and somehow, at 10:30 p.m, we were still there — talking numbers.
+On a Thursday evening a few years ago, I found myself at a Mazda dealership in Toronto.
+My partner and I had taken one of their CX-5s for a test drive around 7:30 that night.
+Three hours later, we were still there — talking numbers.

-Little had I known this was a negotiation strategy all along.
+Little had I known, this had been a negotiation strategy all along.

-The automotive sector is one industry where haggling is alive and well.
-In fact, dealers expect you to negotiate.
-Here’s how to make sure you’re getting the best price before you enter the dealership and before you leave it:
+The automotive industry remains one of the few where haggling remains a common practice.
+In fact, car dealers expect you to negotiate.
+Here’s how to make sure you’re getting the best price before you enter the dealership and when you leave it.

 Compare prices and dealers online

-The first step in being able to successfully negotiate a better price on a new vehicle is to see what’s out there.
+The first step to securing a better deal on a new car is to look at your options.
 And the easiest place to do that is online.

-But when you’re comparing prices online, make sure you’re comparing apples to apples.
-That means comparing the same model across all dealers.
-If you’re looking at the base model of a Mazda CX-5 at one dealer, don’t then look at the top-of-the-line model at the next.
+Apples to apples: When you’re comparing prices online, make sure you’re comparing similar models across different dealerships.
+If you’re considering the base model of a Mazda CX-5 at one dealer, stick to that model when researching others.

 Do the math in advance

-For example, if the car you’re interested in buying is $30,000, divide that by 60 months (that comes out to five years — a typical finance term), and you’ll get your monthly payment without interest.
-This will give you a clear picture of where you’re starting at, and what your budget can handle once the interest is factored in.
+Calculate the monthly payments.
+For example, if the car you’re interested in buying is priced at $30,000, divide that by 60 months (equal to a typical five-year finance term) to determine your monthly payment without interest.
+This calculation provides a clear starting point and helps you understand your budget once interest is factored in.

 “The best deal is a negotiated deal,” says John Musicco, sales and leasing consultant at Barrie Honda.
 “But there are limitations.”

+Emulate desirable traits.
 Ask yourself what qualities you’d like to see in a car salesperson — friendly?
 Confident?
 Educated?
 Honest?
-Good listener? — and emulate those same traits when it comes time to negotiate.
+A good listener?
+Mirror those traits during your negotiation.

-Do your research, act confident, be honest and upfront about what’s most important to you (price point, safety, resale value, etc.), do it all in a polite way, and you’ll probably land yourself a better deal.
-If a price doesn’t make sense for you, ask the salesperson in a polite but direct way: “Have you got a little more room?”
+Honesty pays off.
+Be upfront about your priorities (price point, safety, resale value, etc.).
+Politeness and transparency can help you land a better deal.
+If a price doesn’t work for your budget, ask the salesperson in a polite but direct way: “Have you got a little more room?”

-Negotiations don’t always have to be about price, either.
-So if the salesperson can’t come down on price any further, you could ask for some perks to be thrown in instead, like free heated seats, a remote starter, or floor mats.
+Consider additional perks.
+Negotiations don’t always have to be about price.
+If the salesperson can’t further reduce the price, explore the possibility for car upgrades, like free heated seats, a remote starter, or floor mats.

 Remember: the salesperson is working for you

-So while it might feel at times like you’re fighting them for a deal, the truth is: salespeople really want to sell you the car.
-It will mean a commission for them, and another piece of inventory moved off the lot for the dealer.
-Not only that, it means they’ve guaranteed your business for at least five to seven years, as you return to the dealer for all your repairs and maintenance.
+While it may sometimes feel like you’re fighting them for a deal, the truth is that salespeople genuinely want to sell you the car.
+They get a commission, and it adds another vehicle to the dealership’s sold list.
+Moreover, it secures your business for at least five to seven years, as you continue to return for car repairs and maintenance.

 “If I don’t listen to buyers and meet their expectations in terms of where I land on a number, they’re going to walk down the street and get the deal somewhere else,” says Musicco.

 “I don’t want to lose them.
-So I’d rather come to a deal that works for both parties as opposed to walking them out the door.”
+So, I’d rather come to a deal that works for both parties as opposed to walking them out the door,” he adds.

-In fact, salespeople actually have their own negotiating to do during a sale: they have to work their sales manager on your behalf.
-That’s where the final approval comes from.
+In fact, salespeople have their own negotiations to handle during their sales – they need to negotiate with their sales manager on your behalf.
+That’s where the final approval typically comes from.